 Their ethical bathing suits feature different styles of straps and ties that allow you to choose your pieces according to your figure and style so you don’t have to stick to basic bikinis to achieve the fit you need!
 Sizes run from XXS to XXL.

 Kyla, the owner has a 36DDD cup and always had a hard time finding a top to fit and created this brand to help women find their fit!
 No matter what!

 Taking care of the beach and ocean is really important to them, so $5 from each of their sustainable swimsuits and t-shirt sales goes to a foundation to aid in beach clean-up efforts.

 Patagonia is a well-known and loved brand—and for good reason.
-They have been walking the walk for decades now, offering their consumers affordable ethical and sustainable clothing, outdoor wear, hats and even athletic-inspired ethical swimwear for women and men.
+They have been walking the walk for decades now, offering their consumers affordable ethical and sustainable clothing, outdoor wear like backpacks, hats and even athletic-inspired ethical swimwear for women and men.
 Think beach babe to beach bum!

 They have a huge range of styles to choose from, and even have non-grip options for the hard-core outdoor enthusiast.
 For men, they have boardshorts, wet suits and waders.

 Their sustainable bikinis are made for kiting, paddling, surfing, swimming, or paddling and are all fair-trade sewn and made with 64% recycled materials.
 And they come in sizes from XS to XL.

 The recycled nylon comes from post-industrial waste fiber and discards from weaving mills and postconsumer fishing nets.